Basic settings

 Short code visible on header

-The option "Short code visible on header" cannot be deactivated, if elements have been created with short codes in this element configuration.
-By deactivating the check box a correspoding error message appears.
+The "Short code visible on header" option cannot be deactivated if elements have been created with short codes in this element configuration.
+When deactivating the checkbox, a corresponding error message appears.

 If MTM-1® has been selected as structural behavior in the Structure, additional options are available: